hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_3.content.md

 # AI and Human Body Experiments in Zero-G

 Welcome to our website where we explore the fascinating world of artificial intelligence and its impact on human physiology.
-Our team of AInauts is conducting experiments in a zero-gravity chamber to understand how AI affects the human body.
+Our team of Ainautes is conducting experiments in a zero-gravity chamber to understand how AI affects the human body.

 ## What We're Studying

 We are examining the effects of AI on various aspects of human physiology, including:

 -   Brain function
 -   Cardiovascular system
 -   Musculoskeletal system
 -   Immune system

 Our goal is to gain a deeper understanding of how AI can be used to enhance human performance and well-being.